exosite/masters16/lab2.md

    }
    ```

+   > The one option that we are sending is a URI-Path option, in this case we're sending a URI with a single path component, that is to say the URI path is "/ts".

 2. Press the \[Send\] button.

 3. Compare the response of that request to the response of the following request: